 Maintaining Legal Status

-H-1B visa holders are required by immigration law and regulations to maintain their legal status in the United States.
-Failure to maintain legal status will result in loss of legal status and the inability to remain at UConn Health.
+H-1B visa holders are required by immigration law and regulations to maintain their legal status in the United States at all times.
 To meet the requirement, internationals must:

 - Keep their passport valid at all times.
-Information on how to renew the passport is available on the Embassy website at www.embpage.org.
-Additional information can be found on the Online Resources page.
+Additional information on renewing a passport can be found on the Online Resources page.

 - An event such as change of address must immediately be reported to Human Resources and the Department of Homeland Security.

 - The H-1B extension process has exactly the same paperwork requirements as an initial H-1B application, except the $500 Anti-Fraud fee is not paid again.
 The extension petition requires a new prevailing wage, LCA, and new supporting documents.

 - The extension petition must be filed in advance of the current H-1B status end date to ensure the employee maintains status and can stay on the payroll.
 However, it cannot be filed earlier than 6 months before the start date of the extension.

 - Once the extension is approved by USCIS, the H-1B holder may need to obtain a new H-1B visa stamp at a U.S. embassy if traveling abroad.

 - Spouses and unmarried children under the age of 21 of H-1B visa holders are considered dependents and are eligible for H-4 status.